NuGet/docs.microsoft.com-nuget/docs/nuget-org/Publish-a-package.md

     > [!NOTE]
     > API key is not used for authenticating with the private feed.
 Refer to [`nuget sources` command](../reference/cli-reference/cli-ref-sources.md) to manage credentials for authenticating with the source.
     > API keys can be obtained from the individual NuGet servers.
-To create and manange APIKeys for nuget.org refer to [publish-api-key](../quickstart/includes/publish-api-key.md)
+To create and manange APIKeys for nuget.org refer to [Create API keys](#create-api-keys).

 1. Push your package to NuGet Gallery using the following command: